Working with Keyword View – QTP Training Tutorial 2

 Action 3 >Logout

-The Test is essentially:
+The test is essential:

 Call to Action1; Call to Action 2; Call to Action 3

-So when you create a new QTP test it contains a call to one action, “Action 1”.
+So when you create a new QTP test, it contains a call to one action, “Action 1”.

-Let’s take a little diversion here and talk a little bit about Object recognition hierarchy in QTP.
+Let’s take a little diversion here and talk a little bit about the Object recognition hierarchy in QTP.

-Object Hierarchy – If you have noticed in our example the Agent Name and Password are displayed under the item Login.
-A point to note here is that, QTP uses a tree hierarchy to store objects.
 In our case, the Agent Name and Password are the child objects to the container object Login which is the Dialog.
-Container objects are window, dialog box in a windows based environment and web page in a web based environment.
+Container objects are the window, dialogue box in windows based environments and web pages in a web-based environment.

 QTP login Dialog of the flights application

-Working with Keyword view:
+Working with Keyword View

-I am also going to add some function calls and statements to programmatically from Expert view and show you how they appear under the tabular form in the Keyword view.
+I am also going to add some function calls and statements programmatically from Expert view and show you how they appear under the tabular form in the Keyword view.

 This is the code I put in the expert view: